TungstenHub/tngt-pages/pages/def/representation_finite_group_map.md

 ---

-If $\phi: V \ll W$ is an isomorphism, then we say we have an **isomorphism of representations**; it's the proper concept to state that two representations are “the same” but from different points of view
+If $\phi: V \ll W$ is an isomorphism, then we say we have an **isomorphism of representations**; it's the proper concept to state that two representations are "the same" but from different points of view